2022 Masters Tournament: Second round

 World No. 1 Scottie Scheffler added a five-under-par round of 67 to his first round 69, for an aggregate score of 136, 8-under-par.
 Four players, including first-round leader Im Sung-jae and defending champion Hideki Matsuyama, were in second place.
 Scheffler's five-stroke lead tied the 36-hole tournament record, with 4 of the 5 previous record holders going on to win.

-Tiger Woods shot a 74, and had an aggregate score of 145, one-over-par, was tied for 19th place and nine strokes behind the leader.
+Tiger Woods shot a 74, and had an aggregate score of 145, one-over-par, tying him for 19th place nine strokes behind the leader.
 Stewart Cink made a hole-in-one at the par-3 16th hole.

 52 players made the cut of 148, 4-over-par.
 None of the six amateurs made the cut.
 Other notable players to miss the cut include 2015 Masters champion Jordan Spieth, 2019 Masters runner-ups Brooks Koepka and Xander Schauffele, and 2020 U.S. Open champion Bryson DeChambeau.